Selkirk Rex: Appearance

+Health

 There are no known health problems specific to the Selkirk Rex breed.
-They are a robust breed.
-Breeding towards proper head structure is necessary to prevent kinking of the tear ducts, resulting in tear run down the front of the face, or muzzle creases that can result in dermatitis on the face.
 Like other Rex breeds, irritation of the inside of the ear by curly fur can occur, increasing the production of ear wax.
-Homozygous cats (with two copies of the dominant Selkirk Rex gene) may have a tendency towards excessive greasiness of the coat, requiring increased frequency of bathing.
+Homozygous cats (with two copies of the dominant Selkirk Rex gene) may have a tendency towards excessive greasiness, requiring more bathing.
 Other health problems may be inherited from the outcross breeds used, including polycystic kidney disease from Persians and hypertrophic cardiomyopathy from British Shorthairs.
-Responsible breeders screen their breeding cats for these diseases to minimize their impact on the breed.

-In the UK, all Selkirk Rex registered with the Governing Council of the Cat Fancy (GCCF) for breeding are genetically tested for Polycystic Kidney Disease or are from two genetically tested parents.
+In the UK, all Selkirk Rex cats registered with the Governing Council of the Cat Fancy (GCCF) for breeding are genetically tested for Polycystic Kidney Disease or are from two genetically tested parents.

 Genetics

+The Selkirk Rex is defined by an autosomal incomplete dominant woolly rexoid hair (ADWH) abnormality that is characterized by tightly curled hair shafts.
+Heterozygous cats exhibit a full, randomly curled coat, whereas homozygous cats have a tight, soft and wavy curl, similar to the Cornish Rex.
+In addition to the curl pattern, homozygous cats also display a more slender body composition with bigger ears and a less rounded appearance of the head.
+The inbreeding coefficient of the Selkirk Rex population is low, on par with domestic cats of no specific breed.